MiguelBusta/compilers/README.md

 symbol_table["linspace"] = lambda start, stop, num: np.linspace(start, stop, num).astype(int).tolist()
 ```

-By adding linspace to the symbol_table and implementing the function call parsing and execution logic, your system can correctly recognize and execute expressions involving linspace.
+By adding linspace to the symbol_table and implementing the function call parsing and execution logic, the system can correctly recognize and execute expressions involving linspace.
 The process involves lexical analysis, parsing to build a parse tree, and then executing the parse tree to compute the result.

 Here’s how the execution flow would work: